St George Utah

-St. George, Utah has become the mid-western investiture equivalent of rustic, old, new, quaint, thriving, desert serene, red rock rim and water flowing, blunted cliff dwelling, pining away with golf, or occasional reservoir enjoying, all mixed in with roots- a flare of historic, pioneer, but community like charm.
+St. George, Utah has become the mid-western investiture equivalent of rustic, old, new, quaint, thriving, desert serene, red rock rim and water flowing, blunted cliff dwelling, pining away with golf, or occasional reservoir enjoying, all mixed in with roots- a flare of the historic, pioneer, but a community like charm.

-St George is located in the midst of stunning, red rock formations, rolling hills and towering Pine Valley Mountain.
+St George is located in the midst of stunning, red rock formations, rolling hills, and towering Pine Valley Mountain.
 The peaks of Zion National Park can be seen in the distance.
 St. George's possible trademark is its geology (see geology section below).

 Some relocate here because of the lower crime rate.
 Others relocate here because this really is a special place grounded in pioneer history, alive with strong community values, culture and the arts and where people really are neighborly.
 Many have expressed the feeling of being "drawn" to this incredible area.

 The city is a popular retirement destination for many Utahans and is host to the largest Spring Break parties in Utah.
 You have come to the right place for St George area information.